What is pay equity?

 What is the new proactive Pay Equity legislation?

-The Pay Equity Act (An Act to Establish a Proactive Pay Equity Regime within the Federal Public and Private Sectors) received Royal Assent on December 13, 2018, and is expected to come into force in 2020.
+The Pay Equity Act (An Act to Establish a Proactive Pay Equity Regime within the Federal Public and Private Sectors) received Royal Assent on December 13, 2018.
+The Act is currently not in force (eg. not yet in effect).

-This new law will require federally-regulated employers with 10 or more employees to ensure that workers in predominantly female jobs are provided equal pay for work of equal value in their workplace.
-It will apply to the federal public sector, the federally-regulated private sector, parliamentary institutions, and the Prime Minister's and Ministers' office.
+This new law will require federally regulated employers with an average of 10 employees or more to ensure that workers in predominantly female jobs are provided equal pay for work of equal value in their workplace.
+It will apply to the federal public and private sectors, parliamentary institutions, and the Prime Minister's and Ministers' office.

 The Act introduces a new proactive pay equity regime that will require employers to actively examine their compensation practices and systems and address any pay equity gaps experienced by employees who occupy positions in predominantly female jobs classes.

-Persons employed in workplaces with fewer than 10 employees will continue to have their right to pay equity protected under the Canada Human Rights Act (CHRA).
+Persons employed in workplaces with an average of fewer than 10 employees will continue to have their right to pay equity protected under the Canada Human Rights Act (CHRA).

 My right to equal pay has been violated - what can I do now?